Streptococcus pyogenes (Group A Strep)

 Streptococcus pyogenes invasive, (Group A Strep invasive)

-Isolates are banked at the RISHL pending potential further testing to support epidemiological investigations.
+Isolates are Confirmed and banked at the RISHL pending potential further testing to support epidemiological investigations.

 CLIA regulations require specimens be labeled with at least two patient identifiers.
 Examples of identifiers are first and last name, date of birth, chart/medical record number.
 The specimen container must be labeled to match the test requisition or the electronic order.